What is anaemia?

 - Serum iron is reduced — be aware that serum iron can be very variable, fluctuating through the day and is not useful in assessing iron stores

 - Iron binding capacity is increased — a measure of the capacity of iron to bind with transferrin (iron transporter)

 - Transferrin saturation is reduced

 - Soluble transferrin receptor (sTfR) is reduced – this reflects total body stores, except if there is disease of bone marrow. sTfR is an expensive test.
-It is useful at detecting iron deficiency in patients with chronic renal failure or chronic inflammation.
+It is useful at discriminating iron deficiency in difficult cases, for instance patients with chronic renal failure or chronic inflammation like rheumatoid arthritis.
 It is unchanged in anaemia of chronic disease.

 Retest after 3 months of iron supplementation.

 Elderly patients sometimes have unexplained iron deficiency anaemia.
 Bone marrow examination has been largely superseded by plasma ferritin levels, however it is still a good test in certain situations.
 If bowel investigation is negative, bone marrow examination may be considered in undifferentiated cases.

 Once iron deficiency has been established, the underlying cause should be investigated and managed (correct/manage GI bleeding or menstrual blood loss, eg with levonorgestrel-releasing intrauterine device or tranexamic acid for a woman with heavy periods).
 In addition, most people with iron deficiency anaemia will need iron replacement therapy to correct the anaemia and replenish iron stores.
 At this stage, the benefit of treating iron deficiency without anaemia is still uncertain.
 Special groups of patients like those with cardiovascular disease (heart failure, angina) should receive red blood cell transfusions which will correct both hypoxia (low oxygen) and the iron deficiency.